j05u3/chats_manager/README.md

 ## Acknowledgements

-- https://javiercbk.github.io/json_to_dart/: For generating the models from json.
-- https://github.com/flyerhq/flutter_chat_ui: For the chat UI and some examples used in here.
+- https://github.com/flyerhq/flutter_chat_ui: For the chat UI and other UI component ideas used in here.
 - https://github.com/flyerhq/flutter_firebase_chat_core: For some code snippets and ideas.
+- https://github.com/tawn33y/whatsapp-cloud-api: For the original Whatsapp Cloud API bot library.
+- https://javiercbk.github.io/json_to_dart/: Used for generating the models from json.